Pranjusmrita/Flight-Data-Analysis/README.md

 Here I have chosen a dataset that reports flights in the United States, including carriers, arrival and departure delays, and reasons for delays.
 I have combined data from four different years: 2003,2004,2005 and 2006.
 Source of the data: http://stat-computing.org/dataexpo/2009/the-data.html

+### Pre-requisites
+Here, I am working with Python in Jupyter notebook.
+We would require installing Anaconda which comes handy with all the packages that I have used in this project.
+Following are the libraries that needs to be installed before getting started with the Jupyter notebook:

+Numpy
+Pandas
+Matplotlib
+Seaborn

 ### Findings from Exploratory data analysis:
 1. Frequency of the trips on different days of a week do not differ much.
 And quite surprisingly, the rush during weekends is comparatively less.
 2. The most sought after airlines is WN and it wins by a pretty large margin.